 Leopoldo Biffi

-I am a Postdoctoral Fellow at the Niehaus Center for Globalization and Governance, at Princeton University.
-I received my PhD in International Relations/Political Science from the Geneva Graduate Institute.
+I am a Postdoctoral Fellow at the Minda de Gunzburg Center for European Studies at Harvard University.
+Previously, I was a Postdoctoral Fellow at the Niehaus Center for Globalization and Governance at Princeton University.
+I hold a PhD in Political Science from the Geneva Graduate Institute.

-I hold a BA in International Relations (First Class Honours) from King’s College London and an MA in International Relations/Political Science from the Geneva Graduate Institute.
+I hold a BA in International Relations (First Class Honours) from King’s College London and an MA in Political Science from the Geneva Graduate Institute.